 2Probiotic colon cleanses may decrease the risk of colorectal cancer.
 Statistics show that colorectal cancer is the third most common type of cancer.
 And researchers have found significant reason to believe that colon cleanses may act as a preventative measure against this type of cancer.
 Specifically, probiotic formulations – such as fermented foods – help balance out the microbiome and reduce oxidative stress in the digestive tract.
 In fact, probiotics may even reduce tumor progression and contribute to the overall immune response (2).

-3Budesonide and probiotics enemas may reduce colitis, also known as inflammation of the inner lining of the colon.
+3Budesonide and probiotics enemas may reduce colitis, which can make them an effective colon cleanse.
 One study performed on rats investigated the response of the colon and inflammation when budesonide and probiotic enemas were conducted.
 Researchers found that inflammation did decrease.
 However, the rats did lose weight.
 And human trials evidently need to be done (3).

 4A saltwater flush combined with yoga poses may prove an effective colon cleanse.
 A 2010 study used lukewarm saline solution combined with 5 yoga poses to cleanse the bowel.
 54 healthy adults participated in the study.
 The participants performed the yoga poses, and at regular intervals, they would consume 480 milliliters of the lukewarm saline solution, which consisted of 9 grams of sodium chloride per liter of lukewarm water.
 Researchers concluded that it was an effective colon cleanse to prepare the participants for a colonoscopy (4).